ccagrawal/nba-win-probability/README.md

 # NBA Win Probability

-The goal of this project is to create a website that shows live winning probabilities of ongoing games.
+The goal of this project is to create a website that shows winning probabilities of for each team in ongoing games.

 ##### Listing Games